bombinisecurity/bombini/docs/src/configuration/procmon.md

 # ProcMon

 ProcMon is the main detector that collects information about process being spawned and detached.
-Information about living process is stored shared map and other detectors are using it.
+Information about living process is stored in shared eBPF map and in Process cache in user space.
 Every other detector needs ProcMon that monitors process execs and exits.
-So, this detector can not be disabled.
+This detector can not be disabled.

 ## Required Linux Kernel Version